Recoskie/JDasm/docs/Basics.md

 <br />

 The numbers are split into two.
 Thus the numbers descend the further you go down using regular add.
-This way we do not need to design a special add circuit, for negative, and positive numbers.
+This way, we do not need to design a unique add circuit for negative and positive numbers.

 <br />

 Say we add 1111 = -1, and 1001 = 7.
 We add 15+7=22.
 Thus 22 in binary is 10110.
-The first four numbers are 0110.
-Which is the size of the add operation.
+The first four numbers are 0110, which is the size of the add operation.
 Thus 0110 in the table is 6 Singed decimal.

 <br />

 So -1 + 7 = 6.
-This is, because the carry is completely disregarded as it is outside of the number.
+This is because the carry is completely disregarded as it is outside of the number.
 Allowing us to go from negative to positive using a regular add.

 <br />

-The only thing that changes is how we display the value, and how we compare such a number.
+The only thing that changes is how we display the value and how we compare such a number.

 <br />

-In reality your source code can have singed numbers, but by disassembling it’s machine operations.
+In reality, your source code can have singed numbers, but by disassembling its machine operations.
 You could recreate the code as all unsigned numbers without error.

 <br />

-As there is no such thing as a singed add, or subtract in any CPU.
+As there is no such thing as a singed add or subtract in any CPU.
 As it is only displayed graphically differently by value.

 <br />